 For the Wholesale and Distribution industry, the digital transformative emphasis seems to have been, and so promoted by vendors in some cases, on technology and operational matters with too little a focus on commercial strategy and the needed digital reinvention of customer engagement.
 In the meanwhile, according to Forrester, a market research company, almost 40% of B2B buyers are now finishing their purchases on Amazon.
 The percentage of B2B buyers finishing their purchases on distributor sites has fallen from 30% in 2015 to 16% in 2017.
 Buyers prefer sites like Amazon that are easy to use, fast, with broad selection, limited login requirements, and built-in trust.
 Amazon is part-platform, part-marketplace, and part-reseller.
 By various estimates, Amazon currently sells one-third via digital e-commerce sales, one-third via reselling/white labeling, and one-third via third-party resellers.

 That the B2B wholesalers and distributors are under threat is not in doubt.
 For example.
 In wiring connectors, Amazon Business has 77,764 listings compared to a Big-4 distributor’s 2,855.
 Amazon has products listed from 106 of the 120 manufacturers offered by a Big- 4 distributor.
 Even worse for distributors, 96 of these 120 distributors, or 80%, already sell directly on Amazon and prices on Amazon are often 25 to 30% less.
 Between Alibaba and Amazon Business there seems to remain very little space for survival.
-Compared to this existential threat, the degree and pace of any appropriate or commensurate digital response (Maturity), being mounted by the Wholesale & Disgtribution industry, can only be assessed to be on the low side and of the order of 10-15%.
+Compared to this existential threat and in spite of Covid-19, the degree and pace of any appropriate or commensurate digital response (Resilience), being mounted by the Wholesale & Disgtribution industry, can only be assessed to be on the low side and of the order of 20-25%.

 Industry News & Views